Chapter 2:

 “Uh, yes, sir,” Ichiro sheepishly answered, casting his gaze down to where his arm was still cradled in a sling, “It's… kind of hard to pay attention when I can’t take notes.”

-“I see,” Mr Sato nodded in agreement, “Well it's fortunate that your friend, Uchida, agreed to make copies of his notes for you.
+“I see,” Mr. Sato nodded in agreement, “Well it's fortunate that your friend, Uchida, agreed to make copies of his notes for you.
 But for now, please try to keep up with the lesson.
 Go ahead and take your seat.
 Alright.
 Ueno, please read for us instead.”

 Believing this was enough, he calmed his nerves as nonchalantly as he could with a subtle sigh.

-“I won't be out for that long,” Ichiro redirected his attention to Takuya, chuckling with a hint of exasperation in his voice.
-“Just two weeks of physical therapy, then two weeks of light practice, no matches.
-Then I will be back to 100% just in time for the first round of the qualifying tournament.”
+Resetting his face to one of determination, he redirected his sight back to his friend beside him.
+“I won’t be out for that long,” Ichiro confidently nodded, “Two weeks of physical therapy, then two weeks of light practice, unfortunately no matches.
+But then I will be back to 100%.
+Just in time for the first round of the qualifying rounds.”

+Sighing while shaking his head softly, he nodded and bumped his fist back with his own fist.
+“Sounds good, man.
+Enjoy your break for now.
+Though I wish I could have one for classes right now.”
 After the fist bump, Takuya leaned back in his seat and crossed his arms behind his head, eyes closing as if he could fall asleep right there.

-"Stop falling asleep in my class, Uchida," Mr. Sato's frustrated voice cut through the mostly muted grumblings of Takuya nursing his forehead.
-The teacher patted his lesson plan, still fresh from reprimanding his student, on his shoulder as he continued, "Please, take notes for Ishii as you promised.
-Don't let him fall behind because of your negligence."
+“Stop falling asleep in my class, Uchida,” Mr. Sato's frustrated voice cut through the mostly muted grumblings of Takuya nursing his forehead.
+The teacher patted his lesson plan, still fresh from reprimanding Takuya, on his shoulder as he continued, “Please, take notes for Ishii as you promised.
+Don't let him fall behind because of your negligence.”